symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Dan announces an AggregateTransaction that merges two transfer transactions.

 As Dan is the only required signatory, the transaction is considered complete after he signed.
-After announcing it to the network, Alice and Bob will receive the mosaics at the same time.
+After announcing it to the network, Alice and Bob will receive the :term:`mosaics <Mosaics>` at the same time.

 .. figure:: ../resources/images/examples/aggregate-sending-payouts.png
     :align: center